-FYE requires all peer leaders to teach one lesson.
+FYE requires all peer leaders to teach one lesson, preferably on Campus & Community Engagement.
 However, the faculty member and peer leader have a great deal of flexibility when it comes to deciding other peer leader roles in the course.
 See below for more information about possible ways to utilize your peer leader in FYE 1220, as well as the classroom presentation requirement.

 Classroom Presentation Requirement